freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-real-time-counter/index.md

 ---
 title: Introduction to Build a Real Time Counter
-block: build-a-real-time-counter
+block: lab-real-time-counter
 superBlock: front-end-development
 ---

 ## Introduction to Build a Real Time Counter

-This is a test for the new project-based curriculum.
+In this lab, you will build a real-time character counter